kkujansuu/supertool-scripts/subsets/README.md

 This script will find these "islands".
 Technically these islands are called subsets or partitions.

 The script will display the number of people in each subset and a sample person from each set.
-The sample person's ID is show in the first column.
+The sample person's ID is shown in the first column.

 Double-clicking on a row will open the person editor for the sample person.

 The script can be run in any view.
 The script always processes the complete database - it doesn't matter whether you choose "All objects", "Filtered objects" or "Selected objects".

-The connectedness is by defined by relationships: a person's parents, children and spouses belong to the same subsets.
+The connectedness is defined by relationships: a person's parents, children and spouses belong to the same subsets.
 But at startup the script allows the user also to choose the following options:

 ![subsets](images/subsets-options.png)